 Gestational surrogacy is more common now due to the advances and availability of fertility treatments, which allow the intended parents to create embryos with eggs from the intended mother or an egg donor.
 Most surrogates are only comfortable with gestational surrogacy as they do not wish to have a genetic connection with the baby they are carrying.

-If you are considering surrogacy as an option to grow your family, you need to ensure that you qualify for surrogacy in Australia.
+If you are considering surrogacy as an option to grow your family, you need to make sure you qualify for surrogacy in Australia.
 Generally speaking, you need to have a medical or social need for surrogacy – such as a medical condition that makes pregnancy risky for you or the baby, or be living in a same-sex male couple.
 Infertility, whilst challenging, is not of itself a qualifier for surrogacy.
 Women and heterosexual couples need to seek medical approval before pursuing surrogacy.
 You may need to consider donor eggs or sperm if there are other fertility problems.

 Surrogacy arrangements are regulated by the state surrogacy laws, based on the state where the intended parents live.
 Surrogacy arrangements follow the same process regardless of the state – each team must have pre-surrogacy counselling and legal advice.